willhk10/BasicCAD/README.md

 ## Caster
 <img src="Pictures/Yes/CasterEngineering.png" alt="alt text" width="400" height="400">
 This was overall an extremely fun project and I had a lot of fun remaking all the pieces in Onshape rather than Solidworks.
 I really enjoyed the different ways that you import standard items and mate things.

+## Takeaway

+In the end, I learned so much about Onshape.
+I learned how to use the new mates, how to sketch, extrude, revolve, and almost all the basics of Onshape.
+I prefer Onshape over Solidworks because it is much more friendly to beginners, and it is much easier to get things done.

  ### [BACK TO TOP](#Base)